Travel.State.Gov >

 Women Travelers: See our travel tips for Women Travelers.

-Medical care in Uzbekistan is below U.S. standards with shortages of basic medical supplies, including disposable needles, anesthetics, and antibiotics.
+Health Facilities in General: Medical care in Uzbekistan is below U.S. standards with shortages of basic medical supplies, including disposable needles, anesthetics, and antibiotics.
 Some medication sold in local pharmacies is known to be counterfeit.
 Elderly travelers and those with pre-existing health problems may be at particular risk due to inadequate medical facilities.
-Most resident U.S. citizens travel to North America or Europe for their medical needs.
+Most U.S. citizens residing in Uzbekistan travel to North America or Europe for their medical needs.

 Generally, in hospitals only minimal staff is available overnight, and medical staff may speak little or no English.
 Patients bear all costs for transfer to or between hospitals.
-Psychological and psychiatric services are limited, even in the larger cities, with hospital-based care only available through government institutions.
+Psychological and psychiatric services are limited, even in the larger cities, with hospital-based psychological and psychiatric care only available through government institutions.

 For emergency services in Uzbekistan, dial 103 (Tashkent) or 03 (most of Uzbekistan).